 - Change Your Passwords And Enable 2-Factor Authentication: Ensure that you change all your passwords, don't use the same passwords on your bank accounts that you use on social media, and enable two-factor authentication everywhere possible (email, social media, banking, etc).
-Two-factor authentication is where you get a text message to enter a code.
+Two-factor authentication is where you get a text message to enter a code (or even better, you use an app or hardware like a Yubikey).
 This means that someone would not only have to steal your information, but they would also have to physically have your phone as well.
 If you get a text and you're not trying to login, you know somethings up and can take action.
 It's annoying to setup sometimes, but it's worth it from a security standpoint.

 The thought of getting your identity stolen is a bit scary.
 But the odds of it actually impacting your life is very rare.

 Yes, your credit card might be used in some foreign country - oh well, you get a new card.
 Yes, someone opened a credit card in your name.
 More of a hassle, but you file a report, contact the card issuer and credit bureau, and get it taken care of.